Python-PyQt/PyQt6-Docs/descriptions/QtMultimedia/QAudioDevice-c.rst

 .. sip:class-description::
     :status: todo
     :brief: Information about audio devices and their functionality
-    :digest: 12d36e0f779f19ac0ea29d5ef88877b8
+    :digest: 263de5a25805239a9c450b89046afa64

 The :sip:ref:`~PyQt6.QtMultimedia.QAudioDevice` class provides an information about audio devices and their functionality.

 :sip:ref:`~PyQt6.QtMultimedia.QAudioDevice` describes an audio device available in the system, either for input or for playback.

-A :sip:ref:`~PyQt6.QtMultimedia.QAudioDevice` is used by Qt to construct classes that communicate with the device -- such as :sip:ref:`~PyQt6.QtMultimedia.QAudioSource`, and :sip:ref:`~PyQt6.QtMultimedia.QAudioSink`.
+A :sip:ref:`~PyQt6.QtMultimedia.QAudioDevice` is used by Qt to construct classes that communicate with the device – such as :sip:ref:`~PyQt6.QtMultimedia.QAudioSource`, and :sip:ref:`~PyQt6.QtMultimedia.QAudioSink`.
 It is also used to determine the input or output device to use in a capture session or during media playback.

+The :sip:ref:`~PyQt6.QtMultimedia.QAudioDevice` instance retains its properties throughout its lifetime, even if the corresponding physical device is disconnected or its settings are modified.
+To keep track of updated properties, the user should load new instances of :sip:ref:`~PyQt6.QtMultimedia.QAudioDevice` from :sip:ref:`~PyQt6.QtMultimedia.QMediaDevices` when the relevant signals are fired.

 You can also query each device for the formats it supports.
 A format in this context is a set consisting of a channel count, sample rate, and sample type.
 A format is represented by the :sip:ref:`~PyQt6.QtMultimedia.QAudioFormat` class.